DemoKaspar/demo-backend/README.md

 The app exposes an API on `/products` that allows you to create and list product items.
 Products are stored in a single table in a Postgres database.

+This backend is **pre-configured** to work with Walhall.
+All you have to do is fork it into your **organization account,** add it to your Walhall app, and click **Deploy.** No changes to the code are necessary.

 ## Configuration

 You can configure the app's database with these environmental variables: